Welcome to my novel links, just click on the book to go to the books page with a sample chapter, or click on the buttons to go to the sales page.

 Beta readers comment:- “Wow.
 Awesome concept, fast-paced and something very different.”

 Life, and Other Dreams.
 Publishing in March 2019

 When Rick dreams, he’s Dan, exploring the planet Ecias with Vanessa at his side.

-When he’s awake he lives on Earth, works in advertising and has Cathy to come home to.
+When he’s awake he lives on Earth, works in advertising and has Cath to come home to.

 But what if his life with Vanessa was the reality?
-What would it mean if Cathy was the dream?
+What would it mean if Cath was the dream?